 Chip-Off Recovery (When Necessary)

-If the PCB is severely damaged (snapped, cracked), the controller chip has failed irrecoverably, or certain encryption is involved, direct PCB repair might be impossible.
-In these critical cases, Chip-Off Data Recovery is often the only viable method:
+If the PCB is severely damaged (snapped, cracked), the controller irrecoverably failed, or certain encryption is involved, direct PCB repair might be impossible.
+Chip-Off Data Recovery is often the only method:

-• Chip Removal: The NAND flash memory chip(s) are meticulously de-soldered and physically lifted from the damaged PCB using specialized equipment.
+Chip Removal: NAND flash memory chip(s) meticulously de-soldered and lifted from the damaged PCB.

-• Chip Reading: The removed chip(s) are cleaned and placed into specific NAND readers designed to extract the raw stored data directly.
+Chip Reading: Removed chip(s) cleaned, placed into specific NAND readers to extract raw stored data.

 Monolithic Drive Challenges